 For lovers of language learning, discovery is what keeps us improving our skills.
-For scholars, it’s that same curiosity that keeps them focused on deciphering old scripts from ancient civilizations.
+For scholars, it’s that same curiosity that keeps them focused on deciphering old scripts and lost languages from ancient civilizations.
 But some codes are harder to crack than others.
 Here are six scripts that even the experts haven’t figured out yet!

 The story of Linear A is connected to the story of Linear B, and these two scripts are connected to two ancient cultures: the Minoans and the Mycenaeans.

 The Minoans were the first people to develop civilization in Greece, on the island of Crete, but they disappeared quite suddenly in 1450 BC.
 Why and how remains a mystery, though some posit that a volcanic eruption and ensuing tsunamis destroyed the Minoans’ infrastructure and fleet, leading to a breakdown of commerce that triggered their downfall.
 One thing that remains of their lost civilization is their writing system which was preserved on clay tablets.
-When famed British archaeologist Sir Arthur Evans discovered the tablets in the late 19th century he called the Minoan script “Linear A” since it appeared to be written in rectilinear fashion.
+When famed British archaeologist Sir Arthur Evans discovered the tablets in the late 19th century, he called the Minoan script “Linear A” since it appeared to be written in rectilinear fashion.

 Precisely around the time of the Minoans’ disappearance in the mid 15th century BC, the Mycenaean civilization emerged across the Aegean from Crete, on the Greek mainland.
 Like the Minoans, the Mycenaeans also kept written records on clay tablets.
 Evidence suggests they directly copied the Minoan method, even using most of the same symbols.
 Because of the close resemblance, the script on the Mycenaean tablets was dubbed “Linear B.”

 A prodigy thinks outside the rectilinear box